-Predictably, Wang-san ended up cutting through yakuza swordsmen to steal the Nobitsura Kage (“Even shadows can burn”.
+Predictably, Wang-san ended up cutting through yakuza swordsmen to steal the Nobitsura Kage katana (“Even shadows can burn”.
 More or less.
-Okay, less.) katana.
+Okay, less).
 But Mr. Mizayaki took him prisoner using magic.

 A failure of commerce

-Zilla Orochi then called to make another offer.
+Zilla Orochi (no relation) then called to make another offer.
 Thus discovering who was the persistent would-be buyer, Mr. Mizayaki even more energetically refused to part with his relic.